c7/c7.se/content/article/2020-08-13-from-go-to-zig.md

 }
 ```

-This can be compiled with `zig build-exe zighello.zig --release-small --strip --single-threaded` and results in a `~10KB` static executable.
+This can be compiled with `zig build-exe zighello.zig --release-small --strip --single-threaded` and results in a `~10 KB` static executable.

+(Not strictly true that you get a static executable under macOS, it is linked to `libSystem.B.dylib`)

 And as you probably know, the Go entry point is the `main` func.